angelovangel/nxf-minimapper/README.md

 `https://github.com/angelovangel/nxf-minimapper`

 ## Output
 Results are saved in a folder named `output`.
 A `bam` file is generated for every sample (in `output/00-alignments`) that can be opened in IGV.
 Also, an alignment summary and IGV report html files are generated.
 To open the alignments in IGV:
  - install IGV for your platform (https://igv.org/doc/desktop/#DownloadPage/)
  - open reference file - `Genomes` - `Load genome from File` - select the reference.fasta file from `output/00-alignments`
  - open alignment - `File` - `Load from File` - select one or more `bam` files

+The consensus of the alignment is also available under `00-alignments`.
 If you use EPI2ME, all the reports are visible directly there under `Reports`.